CityofToronto/bdit_data-sources/gis/centreline/readme.md

 # Where It's Stored

 Centreline data are stored in the `gis_core` schema in the `bigdata` database.
 Nodes are stored separately from edges.

-* edges are in the partitioned table `centreline`
+There may be older copy of the various centreline tables in the `gis` schema but they are not updated and their use is deprecated.

+## Edges

+Edges are stored in the partitioned table `gis_core.centreline`.
+This is not the complete centreline dataset - it has had some pre-filtering done to it to remove things like administrative boundaries.

+However not all transport related edges are included.
+Things like alleyways and footpaths have been filtered out.

+## Nodes

+Nodes are stored in either of two tables, each of which is copied from a separate GCC layer which in turn are maintained by different groups.
+The differences between these tables is not completely understood.

-* nodes are in the partitioned table `intersection` (copied from [here](https://insideto-gis.toronto.ca/arcgis/rest/services/cot_geospatial12/FeatureServer/42))
+* `gis_core.intersection` (copied from [here](https://insideto-gis.toronto.ca/arcgis/rest/services/cot_geospatial12/FeatureServer/42))
-* OR nodes are in the partioned table `centreline_intersection_point`???
+* `gis_core.centreline_intersection_point` (copied from [here](https://insideto-gis.toronto.ca/arcgis/rest/services/cot_geospatial12/FeatureServer/19))

 Despite the term "intersection", nodes do not neccessarily indicate intersections in the transport sense, but rather are simply the intersection (points) of linear geometries.
-However Some of them however _are_ "intersection"s in both senses of the word.
+However some of them however _are_ "intersection"s in both senses of the word.

-There is an older copy of these tables in the `gis` schema but it is not updated and its use is deprecated.